-- 1. In the opinion of the Directors of Xstate Resources Limited (the "Company"): - (a) the accompanying financial statements and notes are in accordance with the Corporations Act 2001 including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2023 and of its performance for the year then ended; and - (ii) complying with Australian Accounting Standards, the Corporations Regulations 2001, professional reporting requirements and other mandatory requirements. - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (c) the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - 2.
-This declaration has been made after receiving the declarations required to be made to the Directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 31 December 2023.
+- 1. In the opinion of the Directors of Xstate Resources Limited (the "Company"): - (a) the accompanying financial statements and notes are in accordance with the Corporations Act 2001 including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2024 and of its performance for the year then ended; and - (ii) complying with Australian Accounting Standards, the Corporations Regulations 2001, professional reporting requirements and other mandatory requirements. - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (c) the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - 2.
+This declaration has been made after receiving the declarations required to be made to the Directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 31 December 2024. - 3.
+The Consolidated Entity Disclosure Statement on page 66 is true and correct.